 We bet you are tired of apps that ask for too much of your time to just set up and start using them.
 Time tracking apps should be the opposite of time-consuming, right?

 To help you choose the best free time tracking software, we’ve made a selection of simple, effective, and user-friendly apps.
 Apps with a complicated UI and lengthy signup forms to fill in didn’t make this list.
+We picked only free time tracking apps — most have paid premium plans, but have a decent free functionality as well.

 We tried all these free time clock apps ourselves and managed to set up and start using each of them in less than five minutes (yes, we used a timer for it!).
 We did leave several well-known time tracking tools out because their UI seemed counterintuitive to us or their signup process was too much of a hassle.
+Or, they didn’t have a free time tracking option.

 We won’t waste your time with long introductions, dig in.